What Items Should You Find in a Penetration Testing Report?

 For example, if a healthcare company is vulnerable to files being uploaded through its portal, it’s not enough to describe the technical process by which the hack could take place, with reference to things like the execution of “arbitrary code remotely.”
 It must also include language which clearly spells out what that means to the business (using concrete examples, such as “this means hackers, operating as administrators, will be able to view your medical records of any user.”)
 In other words, the description of business impact is critically important to the usefulness of the report.

 3. The potential impact of the vulnerabilities and the associated risk level

 This section of the report should describe both the likelihood of the several risks your business faces and the possible impact of each vulnerability on your company (as noted above, the level of risk should be clearly contextualized and presented in a concise language).
 Regarding the level of risk, each vulnerability should be presented with its respective level of priority so they can be mitigated according to the risk they represent—in other words, some risks are more serious and impactful than others.

-4. Actionable Solutions to Correct the Security Gaps
+4. Solutions to fix the vulnerabilities

 The penetration test report should, of course, present a general description of how best to remediate (in other words, fix) each vulnerability.
 But it’s also important that this description is tailored to the unique needs of your business.